 This Friday sees a range of new mesh pieces begin to arrive in store, we asked taylor Britomart based stylist Emma Williams to highlight some of these beautiful garments.
 To view the entire soon-to-arrive range, visit the Summer 2015/15 overview for Point, Line and Plane by clicking here.

 A versatile way to display your silhouette, mesh should be your must-have for this season.
-Although this fabric may be viewed by some as tricky to wear, taylor have created beautiful sheer mesh detailing that adds the perfect mix of sexy and sophisticated to your wardrobe.
+Although this fabric may be viewed by some as tricky to wear, taylor has created beautiful sheer mesh detailing pieces that add the perfect mix of sexy and sophisticated to your wardrobe.

-Our mesh shirts and tops take a use unique fabrics and subtle detailing.
-The Conditional Top (2) is made entirely of our new black perforated mesh.
-A structured style that uses paneling to give shape while still allowing for movement through the body.
-We think of this piece as the perfect contemporary piece to bring your outfit forward this season, pair with the Outcome Pant, or layer over one of our Edged Camber Singlets.
+Our mesh shirts and tops utilise unique fabrics and subtle detailing.
+The Conditional Top (2) is made entirely of our new black perforated mesh - it's a structured style that uses paneling to give shape while still allowing for movement through the body.
+We think of this garment as the perfect contemporary piece to bring your outfit forward this season, pair with the Outcome Pant, or layer over one of our Edged Camber Singlets.